aranbarri/bme280-kafka/README.md

 Everything runs via **Docker Compose**, including the Kafka broker and the Python producer.

 No Zookeeper required.

-Kafka in KRaft mode.
-Just clone, compose up and check logs!
+Just clone, build and check the kafka topics!

 ## 📦 Topics